 The written examination (main) consists of the following nine papers, but only 7 papers will be counted for final merit ranking.

-For the rest two papers, the candidate should secure minimum marks prescribed by the UPSC each year.
+For the rest two papers, the candidate should secure minimum marks prescribed by the Free UPSC Material each year.

 Qualifying Papers – Not counted for final ranking